Case Study: How In-Home Physical Therapy Helped a 90-Year-Old With Neuropathy Walk Confidently Again

 What physical therapy found on day one

-The initial evaluation revealed a picture that was serious - but far from hopeless.
+Gail's initial evaluation revealed a picture that was serious - but far from hopeless.
 She was walking independently for short distances, but her steps were cautious and narrow, and she needed arm support for anything beyond her immediate home environment.
 Balance scores fell well below safe thresholds, with very limited ability to hold single-leg stance.
 The burning pain in both feet disrupted her sleep nightly.

 The in-home PT plan: what treatment looked like